pantheon-systems/documentation/source/docs/articles/required-reading-essential-pantheon-documentation.md

 ### Debug

 - Need to debug?
 Read [PHP Errors and Exceptions](/docs/articles/sites/php-errors-and-exceptions/) and [Errors and Server Responses](/docs/articles/sites/errors-and-server-responses/).
-FTP onto your site and look in /logs, use drush to tail your watchdog, and use New Relic.
+FTP onto your site and look in /logs, use [Terminus](https://github.com/pantheon-systems/cli) to tail your watchdog, and use New Relic.